rust-lang/cargo/src/doc/faq.md

 cannot see the full picture.
 Only end products like binaries have a full picture to decide what versions of dependencies should be used.

+# Can libraries use `*` as a version for their dependencies?

+While they _can_, strictly speaking, they should not.
+A version requirement of `*` says “This will work with every version ever,” which is never going to be true.
+Libraries should always specifiy the range that they do work with, even if it’s something as general as “every 1.x.y version.”

 # Why `Cargo.toml`?

 As one of the most frequent interactions with Cargo, the question of why the